privacysandbox/protected-auction-services-docs/debugging_protected_audience_api_services.md

 ```
 ENABLE_OTEL_BASED_LOGGING = "true"
 CONSENTED_DEBUG_TOKEN = "secret debug token"
+# Enables verbose logging messages.
+Set to "0" to disable.
+PS_VERBOSITY = "10"
 ```

 The value of `CONSENTED_DEBUG_TOKEN` should match the debug token set in the